-Nation’s Signature Recognition of Excellence, Chosen from over 1,000 Community Colleges Which Serve Nearly Half of All Undergraduates in the US
+Nation’s Signature Recognition of Excellence, Chosen from over 1,000 Community Colleges That Serve Nearly Half of All Undergraduates in the U.S.

 RENTON, Wash. — Renton Technical College (RTC) today was named one of the top 10 finalists for the Aspen Prize for Community College Excellence.
 RTC is now eligible to enter the last stage of the competition for the $1 million prize fund that will be awarded in March 2015 in Washington D.C.

 “We are thrilled at the news that Renton Technical College has been named as one of the top ten finalists for the Aspen Prize for Community College Excellence,” said RTC President Steve Hanson.
 “This is a tremendous honor that recognizes the extraordinary contributions of RTC’s faculty and staff to the success of our students.”
 The Prize recognizes outstanding institutions selected from an original pool of more than 1,000 community colleges.
 With a singular focus on student success, the Prize assesses community colleges’ achievements in four areas: student learning, certificate and degree completion, high rates of employment and earnings for graduates, and high levels of access and success for minority and low-income students.

 “Renton Technical College not only has a very strong graduation rate, it also makes sure its credentials have value by connecting graduates to jobs with good wages,” said Josh Wyner, Executive Director of the Aspen Institute’s College Excellence Program in Washington, D.C.
 “Renton’s faculty and staff show that equity and excellence can both be achieved, arming students—many of whom enter underprepared for college—with the skills and knowledge they need to be successful in the workplace.”

 Renton Technical College stands out as one of the nation’s top community colleges for many reasons, including: